greltel/ABAP-PROJECTS/README.md

 # ABAP_PROJECTS

-*Repository for Projects based on ABAP programming language.*
+*Repository for Projects based on ABAP Programming language.*

 ## Motivation for Creating the Repository